Welcome to today's edition of the Rush 24-7 podcast.

 Yeah.

-Uh you know, it was something that needed to be done, you know i in the post-9-11 context, and given Hussein's history of pursuing weapons and his aggression against his neighbors, but I've had problems with uh how the post-war was handled and and the planning for it.
+It was something that needed to be done in the post-9-11 context, and given Hussein's history of pursuing weapons and his aggression against his neighbors.

-And uh particularly uh I've had problems with Rumsfeld.
+And particularly, I've had problems with Rumsfeld.

 And when I've listened to your show, you've seemed fairly supportive of Rumsfeld.

-All right, let I'll I'll appreciate a question.
+I appreciate a question.

-Uh uh let me attack it this way.
+Let me attack it this way.

 George W. Bush.

-No, I refuse to believe that.
+I refuse to believe that.

-Rumsfeld personally to me, I have a lot of respect for him.
+Rumsfeld, personally, to me, I have a lot of respect for him.

 He is very accomplished.